Red Granite Grinder

 This course is designed to find out who is the Toughest of the Tough.

-Riders start out on the 140 mile route, leaving the city, where the race travels through Red Granite country to Brokaw and will get a chance to test their legs on Billy Goat Hill.
+Riders start out on the 140 mile route and are immediately tested.
+Riders get a taste of what’s in store with climbing to the top of Rib Mountain, setting the tone for the day.
+With lactic acid filled legs, riders white knuckle down Rib Mountain for the very first time, needing every ounce to maintain focus on the unpracticed, yet technical descent.
+Riders leave the city, where the race travels through Red Granite country to Brokaw and will get a chance to test their legs on Billy Goat Hill.
 The 80 mile route then splits and heads west to Little Chicago.
 Riders head south through Rib Falls and the town of Cassel before rejoining the 140 mile route.
 Riders have the wind at their back all the way to Nine Mile County Forest where they take several more miles of dirt via snowmobile trails to the Wausau School Forest.
 After a spin in the Wausau School Forest, riders prepare for the most challenging climbs of the ride, up and over the gravel of Mosinee Hill, until finally relaxing as they welcome flat, smooth pavement all the way to the finish line in the heart of downtown Wausau.

-This beginner route is designed to showcase the area’s bicycle accommodations for all ability levels, including several dedicated bike & pedestrian paths.
-We welcome all ages on this family-friendly route – so bring the tag along / bike cart for the kids or tandem for your significant other.
-This is not a gravel route, so nearly all of the route is pavement and the entire route is marked.
-This route is relatively flat, with 600 feet of total climb over the 30 mile route.
+This beginner route is designed to showcase the downtown Wausau’s bicycle accommodations for all ability levels, We welcome all ages on this family-friendly route – so bring the tag along / bike cart for the kids or tandem for your significant other.
+This is not a gravel route, with the majority of the route pavement and the entire route is marked.
+This route is relatively flat, with less than 400 feet of total climb over the 12 mile route.

 Spectators and crew are encouraged.
 This race is largely unsupported – riders are responsible for their own mechanical, medical, and transportation needs.
 Aid stations will be available at specified locations.
 Otherwise you are expected to carry your own nutrition / hydration for the entire route.
 The race will go by a few gas stations so you can buy a leathery hot dog if you are so inclined, but beware you may see it again during the gut-wrenching final climb.
 All roads are open to normal traffic, including the ATV trail.
 You are required to follow the rules of the road and stay alert (no ear buds allowed).